Axway/amplify-central/content/en/docs/saas_api_gateway/_index.md

 weight: 550
 date: 2021-08-18T00:00:00.000Z
 hide_readingtime: true
-description: Getting started with Axway SaaS API Gateway Management to register your SaaS API in Amplify Central.
 ---

 Amplify Central provides the Amplify SaaS API Gateway as a single point of entry for all clients.
 The SaaS API Gateway can support the following API Management services: